t1cg/util/messages/readme.md

 #Adding or updating a message
+1. check throughly that the message you are adding does not already exist.
+2. create new branch for util
-1. find the relevant csv
+3. find the relevant csv
-2. append to the bottom or make changes.
+4. append to the bottom or make changes.
 Please follow the style in the readme's to ensure consistency.
-3. run ```python generate.py```
+5. run ```python generate.py```
-4. make pr
+6. make pr
-5. email phillip.shebel@t1cg.com to have him publish the change to npm
+7. email phillip.shebel@t1cg.com to have him publish the change to npm

 #Using messages in a project